 While this walk is a very much a ‘choose your own adventure’, if you are travelling from interstate with a time limit. then I would suggest you look at a time frame of 3-5 days.
 If you live in Sydney you can take as long as you like.
 This article discusses my three day trip, makes suggestions on start and end points, and provides other logistical recommendations I suggest having now completed this walk.

 How long you take to complete this walk will really depend on the time you have, how fit you are and how much exploring and playing you want to do along the way.
 It really is wide open to how you do it!
 One thing to note here is that because this walk is called the Bondi to Manly Walk, it appears that most hikers will start at Bondi Beach and finish at Manly Beach.
 I have a preference for ‘walking home’ so it was always a no brainer that I would start at the Manly end.
 Having said that, I was a bit of a rarity – every other walker I came across was heading north, and there were a lot of them.

-Please note that the podcast on this trail will go live at 7:00 am on Wednesday 18 March 2020 HERE
+Please note that the podcast on this trail can be found HERE

 Bondi to Manly Track Map.
 Look at the section close in to the Opera House and the Sydney Harbour Bridge (towards the left of the map) where you weave in and out of lots of smaller bays